 New Hampshire Medicaid Financial Summary.
 Economic forces and State and federal regulations limit options for controlling Medicaid spending.
 Total provider payment expenditures are a function of enrollment volume, provider rates, and service utilization.
 Analysis of the relationship between the New Hampshire economy and Medicaid enrollment shows a strong association between rising unemployment and increases in Medicaid enrollment.
 With rising unemployment, falling income, and decreased availability of job-based insurance, more people turn to Medicaid for health care coverage.
-In the State, unemployment rates rose from 3.4% in December, 2007 to a peak of 7.1% in February, 2010, declining to 5.2% by July, 2011.
+In the State, unemployment rates rose from 3.4% in December 2007 to a peak of 7.1% in February 2010, declining to 5.1% in December 2011.
 State Medicaid enrollment tracked unemployment, increasing by 3.9% in fiscal year 2008 then rising an additional 10.1% in fiscal year 2009.
-The subsequent growth rate in Medicaid enrollment tracked again to a decline in the unemployment rate, from a year-over-year rate of 8.9% for fiscal year 2010 to a more moderate rate of 0.7% for the most recent 12-month period ending in July 2011.
+The subsequent growth rate in Medicaid enrollment tracked again to a decline in the unemployment rate, from a year-over-year rate of 8.9% for fiscal year 2010 to a more moderate rate of 0.2% for the most recent 12-month period ending in February 2012.
 The data demonstrate that enrollment stabilizes as the unemployment rate decreases, but enrollment doesn't necessarily decrease as the jobless rate decreases.
-With this decline in the unemployment rate, however, it is important to note the total number of enrolled individuals, currently at 119,628, has not returned to the pre-recession baseline of 103,944.
+With this decline in the unemployment rate, however, it is important to note the total number of enrolled individuals, currently at 119,338, has not returned to the pre-recession baseline of 103,944.

-The New Hampshire Medicaid program deploys a robust array of financial and utilization management and quality improvement strategies to contain costs and improve member health.
+New Hampshire Medicaid deploys a robust array of financial and utilization management and quality improvement strategies to contain costs and improve member health.
 The 2010 annual report, New Hampshire Medicaid Provider Reimbursement Rate Benchmarks for Key Services,1 found that in almost every case the State's Medicaid provider payment rates to be significantly lower than other states' Medicare and commercial insurance rates.
 The State's Medicaid provider payment rates also tend to be lower, with a couple of exceptions, than the rates of the other Medicaid programs in New England.

 The DSH Program was significantly redesigned in fiscal year 2011, due to new federal DSH regulations and requirements of Chapter 144:212, Laws of 2009.
-Hospitals received payments based on the amount of uncompensated care provided to patients with no form of insurance coverage, regardless of the amount of Medicaid enhancement tax the individual hospital paid to the State.
-Previously, hospitals often received in DSH payments the amount paid in Medicaid Enhancement Tax.
-New Hampshire's 13 small, rural hospitals that have Medicare designation as a critical access hospital and the two rehabilitation specialty hospitals received 100% compensation of their costs of serving uninsured patients totaling \$47.7 million, and the remaining 13 hospitals received a proportional amount of the remaining funding of \$159.9 million.
-No changes were made to the State's definition of net patient services revenue or on the Medicaid enhancement tax (MET) of 5.5% of that revenue.
+Hospitals received payments based on the amount of uncompensated care provided to patients with no form of insurance coverage, regardless of the amount of Medicaid Enhancement Tax (MET) the individual hospital paid to the State.
+Previously, hospitals often received in DSH payments the amount paid in MET.
+No changes were made to the State's definition of net patient services revenue or to the MET of 5.5% of that revenue.